Mr-November/micsolver/README.md

 `DP` Finds the shortest path in a graph.

-`[PATH, COST] = DP(XISC, LOSSFUN)` returns the paths and corresponding costs using the Dijkstra’s algorithm.
+`[PATH, COST] = DP(XISC, LOSSFCN)` returns the paths and corresponding costs using the Dijkstra's algorithm.
 The cell array `XISC` defines the vertices.
-The function handle `LOSSFUN` defines the weight of two adjacent edges.
+The function handle `LOSSFCN` defines the weight of two adjacent edges.
 The output `PATH` and `COST` are cell arrays.

 <br/>